-Once you have settled into your new room and have checked in at the SMC, you will have the opportunity to stop by Alumni Park and learn about many different Cleveland businesses, churches, and restaurants at the Community Showcase.
+You also have the opportunity to stop by Alumni Park on Friday afternoon to learn about many different Cleveland businesses, churches, and restaurants at the Community Showcase.
 On Friday evening, you and your family are invited to the “Family Cookout,” which will be held in the Pedestrian Mall outside of the dining hall.
-After a busy day of moving in, this will be a fun time for you to relax and enjoy free food with your family.
+After a busy day of moving in, this will be a fun time for you to relax and enjoy a meal with your family.

 Starting on Saturday morning, you will spend the day in various sessions that will help you continue to learn how to navigate your first year at Lee.
 After our Opening Session in the Conn Center, freshman students will spend time meeting with LEEU-101 instructors and Peer Leaders.
 Transfer students will head to the School of Religion (SOR) to meet with their Transfer Student Leaders and receive information tailored specifically to them.